reedgroup/reedgroup.github.io/docs/Resources/IntroToBorg.md

 ## Quiz

 It's easy to run Borg but takes effort to understand the inner workings.
-It's helpful to make sure that you take time periodically to reflect on what you're doing in the training exercises.  \
+It's helpful to make sure that you take time periodically to reflect on what you're doing in the training exercises.

-a.
-Take a look at the makefile in the Borg folder.\
+1. Take a look at the makefile in the Borg folder.

-	i.
-What is a makefile? \
+	-	What is a makefile?
-	ii.
-To compile the serial version of borg (borg.c), we are using the GNU compiler, gcc.
+	-	To compile the serial version of borg (borg.c), we are using the GNU compiler, gcc.
 We use mpicc to compile our parallel versions of borg (borgms.c, borgmm.c).
-You can explore more of what the GNU variables stand for here: https://www.gnu.org/software/make/manual/html_node/Implicit-Variables.html\
+You can explore more of what the GNU variables stand for here: https://www.gnu.org/software/make/manual/html_node/Implicit-Variables.html
-	iii.
-Try to outline and identify the sequence of steps that the makefile is executing to create the borg executables. \
+	- Try to outline and identify the sequence of steps that the makefile is executing to create the borg executables.

-b.
-Take a look at the test case, dtlz2_serial.c\
+2. Take a look at the test case, dtlz2_serial.c

-	i.
-DTLZ2 is a mathematical test case that can be extended to multiple objectives.
-The script is currently set to run the 2 objective version, but if you want to run the three objective version, change the number of objectives to 3 and number of variables= number of objectives + 9 for this test case specifically. \
+	-	DTLZ2 is a mathematical test case that can be extended to multiple objectives.
+The script is currently set to run the 2 objective version, but if you want to run the three objective version, change the number of objectives to 3 and number of variables= number of objectives + 9 for this test case specifically.
-	ii.
-The main function is where the dtlz2 formulation is hooked up to Borg to find the optimal decision variables.
-Make sure all of this make sense to you because this is how all future problems will be connected to Borg (with slight variations).\
+	-	The main function is where the dtlz2 formulation is hooked up to Borg to find the optimal decision variables.
+Make sure all of this make sense to you because this is how all future problems will be connected to Borg (with slight variations).

 ![mobaxterm](Borg_Main.png "Borg main function")

-c.
-If you are confused as to what specific functions mean, take a look at borg.c and borg.h\
+3. If you are confused as to what specific functions mean, take a look at borg.c and borg.h.

-	i.
-As with every C program, there is a .c file and .h file.
+	- As with every C program, there is a .c file and .h file.
 The .h file contains the definitions of the functions that make up Borg.
-The .c file contains the actual implementations of the functions. \
+The .c file contains the actual implementations of the functions.
-	ii.
-Search in the borg.c file for BORG_Algorithm_run.
+	- Search in the borg.c file for BORG_Algorithm_run.
 What is this function doing?
-See if you can map out the components of this function, which is driving the whole optimization. \
+See if you can map out the components of this function, which is driving the whole optimization.